ibm-cloud-docs/discovery-data/domain-pattern.md

 - Date references, such as `8 September 2019`, `12 June 2020`.

 If you need to identify specific terms or text, such as product names, add a [dictionary](#dictionary).

-Patterns cannot be used in a Content Mining application.
-{: note}

 For more information, read the following blog posts: